jgraph/drawio/README.md

 License
 -------
-draw.io is licensed under the GPL v3.
+draw.io is licensed under the Apache v2.

 Development
 -----------